-Dale Lehmer, owner of Antique Woods and Colonial Restorations (AWCR), has been working with antique barns and homes all across America for about 45 years now.
-He started working full time taking down barns in the early 70s to sell the siding and beams that became popular for home restorations at that time.
+Welcome to Antique Woods and Colonial Restoration and more specifically Barn Home Designs Home Page.
+We started working tearing down barns in the early 70s to sell the siding and beams that became popular for home restorations at that time.

-Over the years, Dale and his company have literally dismantled over a thousand barns, log and timber-frame homes, churches, covered bridges, train stations, privies, and other assorted sheds and early structures.
-After several years of dismantling and studying these structures, he completed the cycle and started rebuilding them as homes, offices, stores, art galleries, mills, horse barns, and many other creative re-uses of these magnificent historical artifacts.
+Over the years, we have dismantled over a thousand barns, log and timber-frame homes, churches, covered bridges, train stations, privies, and other assorted sheds and early structures.
+After several years of dismantling and studying these structures, we completed the cycle and started rebuilding them as homes, offices, stores, art galleries, mills, movie and production studios, wine stores, horse barns, and many other creative re-uses of these magnificent historical artifacts.

-Today, due to his age, Dale has several independent experienced firms that do the dismantling of the frames that he then purchases and brings to his shop in Upstate NY for cleaning, repairs, adaptations, and future sales.
+Today we have several independent experienced firms that do the dismantling of the frames under our supervision and then we bring them back to our shop in Upstate NY for cleaning, repairs, adaptations, and future sales.

-His firm has helped to design and rebuild scores of barn – home conversions, timber frame additions, numerous antique log homes and other colonial structures.
-Dale’s love and knowledge of early structures and antique woods is clearly evident if you will take the time to browse through the photo section of our main web site.
+Our firm has helped to design and rebuild scores of barn – home conversions, timber frame additions, numerous antique log homes and other colonial structures.
+Please take the time browse through the photo gallery on our main web site.
+We also have extensive information on our sites about the entire process of repurposing barns and other early structures to new creative uses, especially homes.

-AWCR knows barns and early structures.
-They know what can be done with them, they understand the structural components, how to rebuild them in a cost efficient manner, how to convert them to many different uses, and how to incorporate other antique lumbers into an overall theme.
-Not only can they help you find a truly magnificent barn frame or log house, they can help work with you on conceptual design and drawings for home conversions and other creative uses that can then be taken to your architect or engineer for refinement, review, and stamping.
+Due to our long history and experience working with barns we have come to know and understand these early structures.
+We can help you find a truly magnificent barn frame or log house and then also help work with you on conceptual design and drawings for home conversions or other creative uses.
+We can take these drawings to whatever level you want with the exception of mechanicals.
+At any point in the process you can then take them to an architect or engineer for refinement, review, and stamping.
 If you would like to look more closely into what AWCR and Dale can do for you, please visit our other web sites:

 Small Barn Homes Antique Woods

-Whoever helps you, be sure that your conversion plans and architectural drawings are intelligently conceived and attempt to maintain the integrity and timber configuration of the existing barn structure as much as possible.
-At the same time, of course, they should also incorporate your living space and floor plan requirements and your own individual personal tastes and desires.
+Whoever helps you, be sure that your barn home conversion plans and architectural drawings are intelligently conceived and attempt to maintain the integrity and timber configuration of the existing barn structure as much as possible.
+At the same time they should also incorporate your living space and floor plan requirements and your own individual personal tastes and desires.
 We believe that the more your home can be expressed within the given structure of the barn frame as it exists, the less money you will spend, and the more natural and harmonious your home will feel in the end.

-Of course, the first stage is to find and purchase a barn frame that works for your purposes.
-If we have helped you do that then we already know your basic living space and floor plan requirements, and some of your ideas, tastes and wish lists you would like to have incorporated in your new barn home conversion.
+After the above is accomplished the next phase is to find and purchase a barn frame that works for your purposes.
+If we have helped you do the above then we already know your basic living space and floor plan requirements, and some of your ideas, tastes and wish lists you would like to have incorporated in your new barn home conversion.
 After a number of conversations with you about these issues, we take the barn frame drawings you were given when you purchased the frame and we start to do just basic drawings of floor plans that attempt to fit your home requirements into your frame.
 As mentioned before, we attempt to do this intelligently and creatively with as little changes to the frame as possible.
 This not only maintains the integrity of the barn frame itself, but also makes it more cost effective.

 At the same time we attempt to keep you aware of the cost implications of all these options so that you can keep on top of your projected budget.
 I have seen too many house plans in my days that were deep sixed because budgets were not taken into account while the plans were being developed.
 You end up with beautiful home plans the owner unfortunately can’t afford to build.
 We see our involvement as helping – or perhaps enabling is a better word – you design your own home.